szapp/parsiphae-action/README.md

     paths:
       - '**.src'
       - '**.d'
-  check_run: # This is optional, see notes below
-    types: completed

 # These permissions are necessary for creating the check runs
 permissions:
   contents: read
   checks: write
-  actions: write # This is optional, see notes below

 # The checkout action needs to be run first
 jobs: